-3. LISTENING.
-Listen to two conversations at a party.
+- 3. LISTENING.
+LISTEN to two conversations at a party.
 Which people already know each other and which have just met?
 Which topics are they discussing?
-Complete the table.

-4. LISTEN to the conversations again and complete the table.
+COMPLETE the table. - 4.
+LISTEN to the conversations again and COMPLETE the table.

-Do they know other?
-Which topics did they talk about?
+Do they other? know each Which topics talk about? did they

 Conversation 1

 Conversation 2